alpheios-project/documentation/design/vocabulary.md

 U1.
 As a user I want to save a word to my list of words so that I can study it.

 U2.
-As a user I want to know how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can understaned its relevance to my studies.
+As a user I want to be able to specify and change a degree of confidence in my knowledge of the word so that I can prioritize it.

 U3.
-As a user I want to know how often a word appears in a given form in the literature across various facets (genre, author, time period, etc.) so that I can understand its relevance to my studies.
+As a user I want to see all contexts in which I have seen a word.

 U4.
-As a user I want to see the other contexts in which a word occurs in the literature so that I can understand it better.
+As a user I want to see the contexts in which a word occurs in the literature so that I can understand it better.

 U5.
-As a user I want to be able to specify and change a degree of confidence in my knowledge of the word so that I can prioritize it.
+As a user I want to be able to generate a target vocabulary list for any text I want to read so that I can see what I need to learn.

 U6.
-As a user I want to see all contexts in which I have seen a word.
+As a user I want to be able to compare my word list against a proficiency target so that I can assess my progress.

 U7.
-As a user I want to be able to store data about a word.
+As a user I want to know how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can understaned its relevance to my studies.

 U8.
-As a user I want to be able to compare my word list against a proficiency target so that I can assess my progress.
+As a user I want to know how often a word appears in a given form in the literature across various facets (genre, author, time period, etc.) so that I can understand its relevance to my studies.

 U9.
-As a user I want to be able to generate a target vocabulary list for any text I want to read so that I can see what I need to learn.
+As a user I want to be able to store data about a word.

 ### Application Perspective

 A1.
+As an application I want to store a word to a user's word list so that I can access it later

+A2.
 As an application I want to retrieve a list of a user's words so that I can present them to the user

-A2.
-As an application I want to retrieve data about a word on a user's word list so that I can present it to the user.

 A3.
-As an application I want to store a word to a user's word list so that I can access it later
+As an application I want to store data about a word to a user's word list so I can access it later

 A4.
-As an application I want to store data about a word to a user's word list so I can access it later
+As an application I want to retrieve data about a word on a user's word list so that I can present it to the user.

 A5.
 As an application I want to store occurrences of a user's interaction with a word on their word list so that this data is available for future uses.

 A6.
 As an application I want to retrieve data about occurrences of a user's interaction with a word on their word list so that I can present individualized features.

 A7.
+As an application I want to be able to store the context of any word that the user looks up (e.g. the sentence)  so that I can use it to analyze collocations to classify uses, detect alternative meanings and enable ranked searches for similar occurrences in the corpus.

-As an application I want to be able to keep track of the context of any word that the user looks up (e.g. the sentence)  so that I can analyze collocations to classify uses, detect alternative meanings and enable ranked searches for similar occurrences in the corpus.
+A8.
+As an application I want to be able to retrieve the context of any word that the user looks up (e.g. the sentence)  so that I can use it to analyze collocations to classify uses, detect alternative meanings and enable ranked searches for similar occurrences in the corpus.

 A9.
 As an application I want to be able to query statistical information about how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can use it to inform what features I offer for the word.